battlecode/battlecode21/specs/specs.md

 the soup distributed around the map can only be gathered by **miners** and is NOT added to the team pool until it has been **refined** in a **refinery**.
 Miners must bring unrefined soup from around the map to a **refinery**, where it is processed and added to the team pool, at which point it may be spent.

-Each team starts with 210 soup in the pool (`GameConstants.INITIAL_SOUP`).
+Each team starts with 200 soup in the pool (`GameConstants.INITIAL_SOUP`).
 There is also a base soup income of `GameConstants.BASE_INCOME_PER_ROUND`, currently set at 1, automatically added to the team pool each turn.

 ## Disclaimer: Distance Squared

-All distances, vision radii, etc are given as the Euclidean distance squared (equal to $dx^2 + dy^2$, the x-offset squared plus y-offset squared).
+All distances, vision radii, etc are given as the Euclidean distance squared (equal to $$dx^2 + dy^2$$, the x-offset squared plus y-offset squared).
+If we say "vision radius" or "distance", we really mean "vision radius squared" or "distance squared".
 There are two main benefits of doing this:
 - everything is an integer, which makes life better
 - taking square roots is a waste of time